olip-03/PortaJel-Blazor/README.md

 - UI/UX, I'm just personally kind of proud of this one, I think it's looking pretty sharp

 Working on:
-- Finalization of media controller (looping and shuffle aren't there yet)
+- Finalization of media controlls and queue system
-- Better support for Android API's (Media Notification isn't working yet)
+- Better support for Android API's
-- Downloading of songs and better caching of data
+- Downloading of songs, albums, playlists and artists.

 Thank you!